SparebankenVest/akv2k8s-website/source/content/faq.md

 1. Disable the env-injector auth service and use aad-pod-identity with your pod
 2. Disable the env-injector auth service and pass credentials directly to your pod through environment variables

+For more information, see [Authentication](security/authentication).

+## I use Managed Identity with aad-pod-identity and both the Controller and Env-Injector fails to start

+This is because aad-pod-identity intercept all authentication requests for Managed Identities.
+The solution is to [enable a Pod Identity exception](installation/with-aad-pod-identity).